dreadl0ck/zeus/README.md

 to find commands either via a single file (Zeusfile.yml) or via scripts in the **zeus/scripts** directory.

 A command can have *typed parameters* and commands can be *chained*.
-Each command can have dependencies which will be resolved prior to execution, similiar to GNU Make targets.
+Each command can have dependencies which will be resolved prior to execution, similar to GNU Make targets.

 The scripts supply information by using ZEUS headers.
 You can export global variables and functions visible to all scripts.